 Nans Sous Sainte Anne is located in a valley of limestone cliffs and forests in the Franche-Comte.

 Within walking distance of the village are the sources of two rivers, the Lison and the Verneau, which create wonderful cascades and waterfalls.
+The Source du Lison is a 15 minute walk from the l’Ombre du Chateau and the nearby caves at the source of the River Verneau are very popular with spelunkers and geologists.

 For those students who wish to expand their stay to enjoy the Jura and surrounding areas, day trips can be planned.
-Some possible choices are a trip to a French morning market in Burgundy, to Chateau Chalon, to Baume les Monsieurs, or to le Hospice de Beaune.
+Some possible choices are a trip to Château de Chillon in Montreux (look for Byron’s grafitti in the dungeon,) to le Hospice de Beaune (founded in 1443 as a hospital for the poor and needy,) to Baume les Messieurs (visit the Grotto and the Abbaye,) to the hilltop village of Chateau Chalon, or to a French morning market in Burgundy.